tylerneylon/kkpuzzler/readme.md

+# kkpuzzler

+*A terminal-based tool to edit KenKen puzzles.*

+This is a little tool I made because I'd like to write a book or two about KenKen puzzles, which I enjoy.
+Currently this tool allows you to quickly type in a KenKen puzzle, to automatically solve that puzzle, and to create a pdf of that puzzle.

+In the future, I am interested in adding features that could assist in these things:
+* Explaining a human-friendly step-by-step solution to a puzzle
+* Evaluating the difficulty of a puzzle
+* Coming up with new puzzles of a given difficulty

+## Usage

+This tool runs on Python 3.

+To create a new puzzle, run the editor like so:

+    ./edit_puzzle.py

+To edit an existing KenKen file (filename extension `.kk`), load the file like so:

+    ./edit_puzzle.py my_puzzle.kk

+By the way, then `.kk` file format is just a JSON object with a certain schema.
+Feel free to examine the files, and even to edit them if you understand the schema, which I've tried to keep simple

+### Keyboard shortcuts

+I've modeled the editing interface on vim's most common keyboard shortcuts.
+So if you're familiar with vim, this will feel easy for you.
+If, however, you don't like vim, then, sorry about that!
+But still, it's fun to use once you have a little practice.

+Here are the keyboard shortcuts:

+                   --== Keyboard shortcuts ==--
+    ____________________________________________________________

+        hjkl Move the cursor.
+Wrap-around possible.
+        HJKL Join or split a group via this movement. gg   Jump to the top-left of the puzzle. p    Save a pdf file of this puzzle (no solution).
+        \p   Save a pdf file that includes the solution. o    Save the puzzle to a pdf and open the pdf file. e    Run the experimental puzzle solver.
+        f    Find the solution to the given puzzle. c    Start editing clues at the current group. s    Set the puzzle size.
+        w    Type a filename, this puzzle is saved to that file.
+        \w   Save to a file, choosing a default name if needed. q    Quit.
+        ?
+See the help screen.

+## Some old notes

 (So far this is just a small note for myself.)

 * As of 203.2021, I have a "next up" list here: